Johncci/summer-soccer-camp/README.md

 This website was created to advertise a soccer camp for kids in suncroft, co.
 Kildare.
 It's goal is to encourage parents to sign up there kids to our soccer camps.

+## motivation

+My motivation for this project is based on my own involvement with training kids from a young age.
+When i was growing up there was no such facilities or programs in place.
+I want to create something to give all children a great chance to develop there football abilities from a young age and to make new friends.
+I have found it is a great way to help them develop both physically and mentally.

 ## User Experience

 ### Visitor Goals